1999

 ● Lately there has been public outcry over police shootings of unarmed civilians, wherein numerous policemen have fired numerous gunshots into the victim.
 One theory advanced to defend the police in these cases is that, hearing shots, they fired instinctively, perhaps assuming that one of the shots had come from the victim, aimed at them.
 However valid this theory may be—and that’s very dubious—it totally fails to deal with one critical element: the first shot fired (by the police).
 The theory at best excuses, or at least explains, subsequent shots; but it can’t explain the first shot.
 If the defense is valid, then the policeman who fired the first shot should be isolated, treated separately, and perhaps assigned culpability.

-● 3-18-1999: Tonight, I was prevented at a Narcotics Anonymous meeting from reading my Rebuttal regarding antidepressant medication.
+● 3-18-1999: Tonight, I was prevented at a Narcotics Anonymous meeting from reading my Rebuttal about antidepressant medication.
 Par for the course: narrow-minded, intolerant people.

 ● The holy cow and the papal bull; they got together but they didn’t know what to do.